olin-computing/olin-computing.github.io/content/software-design/placing-out.md

 c) Whether you have the vocabulary to talk about software design with other programmers.

-3) After the meeting, Lynn and I will meet and report our decision.
+3) After the meeting, the faculty will meet and report our decision.

 If your petition is not approved and you are required to take Software Design, we will make every effort to tailor the class to your needs so that it is a valuable experience for you.

-If your petition is approved, we recommend strongly that you take an advanced class in Computing as a substitute (you may have already done this).
-In particular, Software Engineering covers object-oriented design and software design patterns at a more advanced level than Software Design.
+If your petition is approved, you should take an advanced class in Computing as a substitute (you may have already done this).
+You may discuss with your adviser and any member of the computing faculty for suggestions.
+We recommend learning as much as possible about object-oriented design and software design patterns as you can at intermediate to advanced levels.
+Different faculty-led, student-led, or off-campus courses may provide this material.